Insights

 I was in our local Magistrates court the other day when I was approached by a young man and his mother.
 He had been convicted of using a mobile phone whilst driving.
 He was a probationary driver, and as the offence carries obligatory endorsement of 6 penalty points, his licence had been revoked and he […]

-Adverse weather – Driving penalties Even though most drivers know about clearing snow and ice from their windscreen, many are unaware of the potential to be penalised even if the covering has no impact on their vision.
-Section 229 of the Highway Code outlines guidelines for driving in adverse weather conditions.
-It states that: […]
+Even though most drivers know about clearing snow and ice from their windscreen, many are unaware of the potential to be penalised even if the covering has no impact on their vision.
+Here are some areas where a driver may be penalised when driving in adverse weather.
+Driving in Adverse Weather Guidelines Section 229 of […]

 Posted in: Legal Guidance